onnx/neural-compressor/docs/CONTRIBUTING.md

 7. [Contributor Covenant Code of Conduct](#contributor-covenant-code-of-conduct)

 ## Create Pull Request
-If you have improvements to ONNX Neural Compressor, send your pull requests for [review](https://github.com/onnx/neural-compressor/pulls).
+If you have improvements to Neural Compressor, send your pull requests for [review](https://github.com/onnx/neural-compressor/pulls).
 If you are new to GitHub, view the pull request [How To](https://help.github.com/articles/using-pull-requests/).
 ### Step-by-Step guidelines